Yuheshpandian/Flask-Boilerplate/CONTRIBUTING.md

 - Reference any related issues or PRs in your description.
 - Ensure the PR passes any automated checks/tests.

-## Code of Conduct

-This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report any unacceptable behavior.

 ## Licensing

 By contributing to this project, you agree that your contributions will be licensed under the [project's license](LICENSE).